ethanm32/FinalYearProject-ethan/README.md

 **Screenshot of Main Page**

-PlayBack is be a website, which will be accessible to both desktop and mobile users.
+PlayBack is a website, which will be accessible to both desktop and mobile users.
 It will allow for users to login, have a profile with lists of their favourite songs/albums, search songs/albums and rate/review music.
 The website will use C# and will implement the MVC model.